csci596team/parallel-sudoku/README.md

 Each thread holds a work list to track its current state and record the remaining work.
 When one thread finishes its work, it tries to find other works from other threads by examining work lists of other threads.

 Work list will be read and changed by different threads when a robbery occurs, which cause a race condition.

-For each work list, we use mutex to ensure read-after-write consistency.
+Work list is designed as an concurrent doubly linked list, and we use openmp_lock to ensure read-after-write consistency.

-##### Race condition on mask updates
+##### Race condition on masks updates

 Once robbery occurred, one thread needs to copy masks from another thread.
 Data consistency must be guaranteed during the copy process.
-Thus, a mutex for each thread is needed.
+Thus, a openmp_lock for each thread's masks is needed.

 ### Experiments and Results